 Sec.
 5 of the VRA (42 U.S.C., sec.
 1973c) requires certain states and their political subdivisions with a history of low turnout and discrimination against certain racial and ethnic minorities to submit all proposed policy changes affecting voting and elections to the Voting Rights Section of the Civil Rights Division of the U.S. Department of Justice (DOJ) or to the U.S. District Court for the District of Columbia for "preclearance."
-The judicial preclearance process requires the jurisdiction covered by the VRA to file for a declaratory judgment action before a three-judge panel, with DOJ serving as the opposing party.
+The judicial preclearance process requires the jurisdiction covered by the VRA to file for a declaratory judgment action, with the U.S. Justice Department serving as the opposing party.
 The administrative preclearance process is considered less costly and burdensome, and DOJ reports that more than 99 percent of all preclearance requests follow the administrative procedure.